jval1972/Rad-X/readme.txt

 Fixed masked middle texture bleeding when player was exactly placed on the line.
 Small optimization to masked middle textute rendering.
 Fixed misspelled of "joystick" in the menus.
+Speed optimizations in R_PointToAngleEx().
+Speed optimizations to sofrware rendering.

 20220206 - v.1.1.19.752.r1097
 -----------------------------